 “I want to work in a company that gives me a chance to prove my abilities and help the company in any way possible.
 I want the company’s standards and goals to rise with the help of my own contributions.”

 This example is specifically for those who want to start their career in Finance and are applying for a Financial Analyst post.

 “An ambitious individual who is seeking the position of a Financial Analyst in an organisation where 3.5 years of work experience coupled with financial modeling knowledge, and analytical skills can be put to use for making effective financial decisions.”

 “A result-driven Interior Designer with 8 years of work experience in Project Management and designing outlines and floor plans using AutoCAD is looking for opportunities in a Real Estate Firm where the knowledge and skills acquired can be put to effective use in building residential complexes.”

-- To obtain a challenging designation in my dream [add company’s name] in order to expand my experience and skills [specific skills can be mentioned] and work towards the overall growth of the [company].
+- To obtain a challenging designation in my dream company in order to expand my experience and skills and work towards the overall growth of the organisation.

 - [Program] at [College/University], have successfully led various cultural events and student conventions with my strive to polish my [skills] and to gain expertise in [mention multiple areas]